 2in1 Safety – Wearable chain lock with a reflective sleeve

-Hiplok Gold is one of the heaviest locks that should keep away most bike thieves whenever they’d see this massive lock.
-It’s best suited for those who either travel during the dark or occasional trips in the daytime as the Hiplok can be comfortably used around the hips while cycling.
+Hiplok Gold is one of the heaviest locks that should keep away most bike thieves whenever they see this massive lock.
+It’s best suited for those who travel at night or on occasional daytime trips as the Hiplok can be comfortably used around the hips while cycling.

-There is also a reflective sidewall on the sleeve which also helps to prevent the frame from scratches, and it also adds a little cushion whenever you’d be carrying this around your waist.
+There is also a protective sidewall on the sleeve, which helps prevent the frame from scratching and adds a little cushion whenever you’re carrying this around your waist.

 - Chain thickness: 10mm

 - Comes with 3 keys

 Inspired by the streets of New York, the Kryptonite 1210 is a decent chain lock by one of the most trusted bike lock brands out there.
 The biggest advantage of this lock is the length of the chain (40″) which can be locked over any thinkable object such as trees or lamp posts.
 There’s plenty of room to lock either wheel along with the frame, although it is not as comfortable around the waist while transportation, so you’d need to have extra compartments for storage.

 - Chain Thickness: 12mm